lealceldeiro/gems/SpringBoot2Recipes/ch08/README.md

 **Solution**

 Spring’s e-mail support makes it easier to send e-mail by providing an abstract and implementation-independent API for sending e-mail.
 The core interface of Spring’s e-mail support is `MailSender`.
 The `JavaMailSender` interface is a subinterface of `MailSender` that includes specialized JavaMail features such as Multipurpose Internet Mail Extensions (MIME message) support.
 To send an e-mail message with HTML content, inline images, or attachments, you have to send it as a MIME message.
 Spring Boot will automatically configure the `JavaMailSender` when the `javax.mail` classes are found on the classpath and when the appropriate `spring.mail` properties have been set.

+## 8.4 Register a JMX MBean

+**Problem**
+How to register an object in a Spring Boot application as a JMX MBean, to have the ability to look at services that are running and manipulate their state at runtime.
+This allows to perform tasks like rerun batch jobs, invoke methods, and change configuration metadata.

+## Solution

+Spring Boot by default enables the Spring JMX support and will detect the `@ManagedResource` annotated beans and register them with the JMX server.